Inedo/inedo-docs/BuildMaster/integrations/github/ci.md

 ## Automatic Build Triggers {#automatic-build-triggers data-title="Automatic Build Triggers"}

-Automatic Build Triggers are primarily designed to monitor your [GitHub source control repository](/docs/buildmaster/integrations/github) and create a new [build](/docs/buildmaster/builds/overview) whenever someone makes changes.
-This is generally called continuous integration and provides immediate feedback on problems with code changes, whether through basic compilation or by running [unit tests](/docs/buildmaster/builds/tests/unit-tests) and other automated tests.
+Automatic Build Triggers are primarily designed to monitor your [GitHub source control repository](source-control) and create a new [build](/docs/buildmaster/builds/overview) whenever someone makes changes.
+This is generally called continuous integration (CI) and provides immediate feedback on problems with code changes, whether through basic compilation or by running [unit tests](/docs/buildmaster/builds/tests/unit-tests) and other automated tests.
 This also means builds are ready to deploy sooner for further testing.

 This feature isn't limited to only creating builds on change, and you could use a Scheduled Build Trigger to deploy a build to a testing environment on a nightly basis.

 BuildMaster supports three general types of build triggers:

 {.docs}
--	[Source Control Repository Monitors](/docs/buildmaster/builds/continuous-integration/build-triggers-and-monitors/repository-monitors) will watch a Git or Subversion repository for new commits
+-	[Source Control Repository Monitors](/docs/buildmaster/builds/continuous-integration/build-triggers-and-monitors/repository-monitors) will watch a GitHub repository for new commits
 -	[Webhook Monitors](/docs/buildmaster/builds/continuous-integration/build-triggers-and-monitors/github-hooks) will listen for webhook events that you configure in your GitHub account.
 -	Scheduled Build Trigger will execute on a daily, weekly, or custom interval